vidarsko/vidarsko.github.io/_pages/cv.md

 ## Work experience

-- **Senior Lecturer**
+- **Senior Lecturer of physics**
   *University of Oslo, Oslo, Norway*
   *August 2023 - present*
   Senior lecturer at the centre of teaching and learning at the Faculty of Mathematics and Natural Sciences.
   Focus on how to implement machine learning into the science education programs.

 - **PhD Candidate**
   *University of Oslo, Oslo, Norway*
   *August 2019 - June 2023*
   PhD candidate in condensed matter physics focusing on phase-field modelling of microplasticity.

 - **Teacher (lektor med opprykk)**
   *Hersleb High School, Oslo, Norway*